jdonald/LeapDlang/README.md

 In case you have trouble with SWIG or clang, the intermediate source files and binaries (at least for Xcode) are included here so you may skip to running `dmd` on OS X.

+### License

+Sources files obtained from the Leap Motion SDK such as `Leap.i` are licensed under the Leap Motion SDK Agreement as indicated in their header comments.
+Unless otherwise specified, other content found here defaults to the Apache license as described in the `LICENSE` file.